If your question is not answered below, please contact us and we’ll be happy to help.

 You can book both the surfing and yoga when you arrive, subject to availability of instructors.
-It would be helpful if you let us know your preferences and personal details (eg. height for wetsuit hire etc) in advance, and you may find it preferable to book one of our surf and yoga packages.
-Please see our Packages menu here: https://www.azul-guesthouse.com/en/azul-surf-school/
+It would be helpful if you let us know your preferences and personal details (eg. height for wetsuit hire etc) in advance.
+You may find it preferable to book one of our surf and yoga packages.
+Please see our Packages menu.

 Can you tell me more about the yoga?

-Yoga classes can be held either on our roof terrace, on the beach, or at a nearby yoga studio.
+Yoga classes are held on our roof terrace, at the beach, or at a nearby yoga studio.
 For surfers the classes will be geared towards poses to aide your pre/ post surfing sessions.
 The morning class is a dynamic, energising work out.
 The afternoon is a more gentle, restorative class.
 Classes can be tailored to all levels of yoga practice from total beginners to more advanced.
 The beachfront location, ocean air and sunsets make for a very special yoga practice.